nasa/DdsJs/README.md

 `ddsjs-idl` compiler, accepting the file `HostMonitor.idl` as input, emitting native code to the `native/addon` directory, targeting the DDS provider specified in the NPM configuration environment variable `npm_config_with_dds`, and emitting CMake.js build environment helper scripts.
+The example also shows the identification of an "amalgam" header file, `HostMonitorAmalgam.hh`, that includes any and all header files produced by the DDS provider's compiler.
 Re-generating native code is then as simple as invoking `npm run`:

     npm --with-dds=<DDS Provider> run addon-src-gen

+> [!NOTE]
+> The "amalgam" header file is one that is not always produced by the DDS
+> provider's compiler.
+That is certainly the case for CoreDX.
+As such, it falls
+> upon the developer to create it.
+Refer to the `HostMonitorAmalgam.hh` in the
+> example's `native/CoreDX` sub-directory for reference.

 The above example for `addon-type-gen` shows that the NPM script invokes the `ddsjs-idl-types` compiler, accepting the same `HostMonitor.idl` file as input,